katvio/fractum/README.md

 ## The Docker way (recommended usage)

-For ultra-secure operations, Fractum can run in a completely network-isolated Docker container, creating a "secure enclave" environment.
+For ultra-secure operations, Fractum can run in a completely network-isolated Docker container.

 ### Prerequisites